ninoschelcher/datingapp-feature/README.md

 # MeetYou Dating App Feature

 MeetYou is a Dating App that was made by myself for Blok Tech.
 The feature i made is about the onboarding process of a user.
 It contains a step by step process of filling in information about yourself and answering questions.
 This way you can be matched with people who have the same interests and goals.
+The application is made with [NodeJS](https://expressjs.com/), [Express](https://expressjs.com/), [EJS](https://ejs.co/) and [MongoDB](https://www.mongodb.com/)

 ## Installation
-Everything that is required to get the feature up and running.
+There are a few steps required to do so you can get the feature up and running on your own machine!

 ### Clone project
 * Clone this repo to your local machine using `$ git clone https://github.com/ninoschelcher/datingapp-feature.git`